 Holocaust and Genocide Studies

-Gratz College offers four options for graduate work in Holocaust and Genocide Studies:
+Gratz College offers the following options for graduate work in Holocaust and Genocide Studies:

 - Master of Arts in Holocaust and Genocide Studies (36 credits)